-I.B.2.a).(2) be approved by the designated institutional official (DIO).
-(Core)
+I.B.2.a) The PLA must: I.B.2.a).(1) be renewed at least every 10 years; and, (Core) I.B.2.a).(2) be approved by the designated institutional official (DIO).
+(Core) I.B.3.

-I.B.3.
 The program must monitor the clinical learning and working environment at all participating sites.
-(Core)

-I.B.3.a) At each participating site there must be one faculty member, designated by the program director, who is accountable for fellow education for that site, in collaboration with the program director.
-(Core)

-Background and Intent: While all fellowship programs must be sponsored by a single ACGME-accredited Sponsoring Institution, many programs will utilize other clinical settings to provide required or elective training experiences.
-At times it is appropriate to utilize community sites that are not owned by or affiliated with the Sponsoring Institution.
-Some of these sites may be remote for geographic, transportation, or communication issues.
+(Core) I.B.3.a) At each participating site there must be one faculty member, designated by the program director, who is accountable for fellow education for that site, in collaboration with the program director.
+(Core) ACGME-accre settings to pro to utilize comr Institution.
+So nd Intent: While all fellowship programs must be sponsored by a single dited Sponsoring Institution, many programs will utilize other clinical ovide required or elective training experiences.
+At times it is appropriate nunity sites that are not owned by or affiliated with the Sponsoring me of these sites may be remote for geographic, transportation, or n issues.
 When utilizing such sites, the program must designate a faculty member responsible for ensuring the quality of the educational experience.
 In some circumstances, the person charged with this responsibility may not be physically present at the site, but remains responsible for fellow education occurring at the site.